^

 • general analysis of blood, urine and feces;

-• the analysis of blood for antibodies to hepatitis and herpesvirus IV type;
+• blood test for antibodies to hepatitis and herpes virus type IV;

-• analysis of blood for sugar, gastrin, liver phosphases, etc .;
+• blood tests for sugar, gastrin, liver phosphases, etc.;

 • intragastric pH-metry (determination of the acidity level of gastric juice);

-• fluoroscopy of the stomach (gastroscopy) and esophagogastroduodenoscopy;
+• X-ray examination of the stomach (gastroscopy) and esophagogastroduodenoscopy;

 • gastro- or cholescintigraphy;

-The set of specific diagnostic methods will depend on the specificity of the manifestation of this symptom and is determined by the physician of the specialization in whose competence the etiology is located, that is, the root cause of bitterness in the mouth: gastroenterology, endocrinology, parasitology, gynecology,
+The set of specific diagnostic methods will depend on the specific manifestation of this symptom and is determined by the doctor of the specialization whose competence includes the etiology, that is, the root cause of the occurrence of bitterness in the mouth: gastroenterology, endocrinology, parasitology, gynecology, etc.

 Treatment of bitterness in the mouth